Anyang Henan, China Travel Guide

 Routine vaccinations are standard.
 Consult a travel health professional for specific recommendations.

-It's not customary to tip in China and may cause confusion.
+Tipping is not customary in China and may cause confusion.
 Service charges might appear in high-end establishments.
 To be frugal, utilize Anyang’s affordable public bus network, embrace local eateries for tasty and authentic meals, and master mobile payments.
 Many vendors only accept mobile payments.
 Seek out free attractions like the China Character Museum.
-Booking high-tickets for the high-speed rail and popular hotels early on usually offers better rates.
+Booking high-tickets for the high-speed rail and popular hotels in advance often has better rates.
 Bring a Reusable water bottle to refill with Bottled water to save on purchases and reduce waste.
 Bargaining at traditional markets for souvenirs is common.

 ~$28-56 (¥200-400) - Hostel, street food, public transport.